TatuArvela/react-testbench/NOTES.md

 ## Presentation

 ### Intro

-I'm Tatu Arvela, and I have been here at Nitor for around 1 and a half years now.

 This presentation is about automated testing on React.
 I will go through several types and methods of testing, explaining best practices and caveats with the help of an example project I have made.